eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

 the field is assumed to store several spectra where the first dimension runs over the number of spectra and the second dimension represents the MCA channels.

-To reduce the writting effort one can use the general option :option:`--base` to set a base path.
+To reduce the writing effort one can use the general option :option:`--base` to set a base path.
 The previous example would then look like this

 .. code-block:: bash